 |Our mission of our breeding goats is to produce top quality genetics.
 Our goal is to breed female goats (does) that:

 Our business is not about keeping the goats on a ranch where they have everything they need in life.
-These goats have to earn their keep, just like the rest of us.
+These goats have to earn their keep, as professional weed eaters, just like the rest of us.

-Their job is to travel around the Pacific Northwest eliminating various kinds of noxious weeds and brush.
+Their job is to travel around the Treasure Valley eliminating various kinds of noxious weeds and brush.
 So we need our goats to be able to handle all those changes and still be highly productive.

 Our goal is to raise goats that do their work, have good kids, and don’t have to be spoiled.
 Probably just like your parents raised you.